ansys/pystk/doc/source/api/ansys/stk/core/graphics/IConvolutionFilterFactory.rst

 IConvolutionFilterFactory
 =========================

-.. py:class:: IConvolutionFilterFactory
+.. py:class:: ansys.stk.core.graphics.IConvolutionFilterFactory

    object

    Apply convolution to the source raster.
 Convolution is the modification of a pixel's value based on the values of its surrounding pixels.
 The kernel is the numerical matrix that is applied to each pixel in this process...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IConvolutionFilterFactory

 Overview
 --------